 Notes

-1 This is a compilation of the Waterways Conservation Act 1976 and includes the amendments made by the other written laws referred to in the following table 10.
+1 This reprint is a compilation as at 18 July 2014 of the Waterways Conservation Act 1976 and includes the amendments made by the other written laws referred to in the following table 5.
 The table also contains information about any reprint.

 Compilation table